 Start Healing Your Intravenous Drug Addiction And Collapsed Veins

 We believe that for recovery to be truly comprehensive, all of the physical implications of active addiction must also be addressed.
 For this reason, we provide our clients with an in-depth physical assessment upon their admission.
 If any additional health care services are required, we put our clients into touch with a medical professional who can help them.

-Rest assured that if you have begun to experience physical consequences as a result of your drug addiction, the majority of these consequences can and will be reversed as soon as you enter into a program of recovery.
-For more information on our recovery program or begin your journey of freedom from intravenous drug use, contact us today.
+Rest assured that if you have begun to experience physical consequences due to your drug addiction, the majority of these consequences can and will be reversed as soon as you enter into a program of recovery.
+Contact us today for more information on our recovery program or begin your journey of freedom from intravenous drug use.